Differential/accounts-entry/README.md

         type: "text",                            // The type of field you want
         required: true                           // Adds html 5 required property if true }]
+       fluidLayout: false               // Set to true to use bootstrap3 container-fluid and row-fluid classes.
+       useContainer: true               // Set to false to use an unstyled "accounts-entry-container" class instead of a bootstrap3 "container" or "container-fluid" class.
+       signInAfterRegistration: true     // Set to false to avoid prevent users being automatically signed up upon sign-up e.g. to wait until their email has been verified.
+       emailVerificationPendingRoute: '/verification-pending' // The route to which users should be directed after sign-up.
+Only relevant if signInAfterRegistration is false.

     });
   });
 ```